Resources › Article

 There isn't always a clear line where a conversation moves from informal to formal.
 But there are points where the risk profile begins to change.

 This can occur when discussions start to signal direction rather than possibility, when roles are described as likely to be impacted, or when outcomes begin to feel, to the employee, predetermined.
+At that point, the context around those conversations can become important as they may influence how later steps are interpreted and can shape expectations around consultation.

 The complexity is that these moments are rarely deliberate.
 They sit in the grey area between planning and action, where intent is still forming, but perception is already taking hold.